compas-dev/compas/docs/index.rst

 .. rst-class:: lead

-This is the documentation of the main library of the COMPAS framework.
+This is the documentation of the main library of COMPAS, an open source framework for research and collaboration in Architecture, Engineering, Fabrication, and Construction.
-It contains a core package, a package for 2D visualization, and three packages for the integration in CAD software.

 .. .. figure:: /_images/gh_verify.jpg
 ..      :figclass: figure
 ..      :class: figure-img img-fluid

-The core package (:mod:`compas`) defines all functionality for geometry processing, data structures, topology, numerical methods, robotics, the plugin mechanism, remote procedure calls ... and can be used independently of CAD systems in any environment that supports Python.
+The core package of COMPAS (:mod:`compas`) defines all functionality for geometry processing, data structures, topology, numerical methods, robotics, the plugin mechanism, remote procedure calls ... and can be used independently of CAD systems in any environment that supports Python programming.

 The CAD packages (:mod:`compas_rhino`, :mod:`compas_ghpython`, :mod:`compas_blender`)
 provide a unified framework for reading and writing CAD geometry, for visualization